 What factors contribute to CF/VT and Burnout?

 There are many reasons for which helping professionals can develop compassion fatigue and vicarious trauma.
 These are described in Saakvitne and Pearlman’s book “Transforming the Pain” (1996):

-Most helpers also have other life stressors to deal with: many are in the “sandwich generation” meaning that they take care of both young children and aging parents in addition to managing a heavy and complex workload.
-Helpers are not immune to pain in their own lives and, in fact, some studies show that they are more vulnerable to life changes such as divorce and addictions than people who do less stressful work.
+Most helpers also have other life stressors to deal with.
+Many are in the “sandwich generation” – meaning that they take care of both young children and aging parents in addition to managing a heavy and complex workload.
+Helpers are not immune to pain in their own lives and, in fact, some studies show that they are more vulnerable to life changes (such as divorce and addictions) than people who do less stressful work.

-4) What can be done?
+What can be done?

 What if those strategies aren’t enough?

 Compassion Fatigue and burnout can lead to very serious problems, such as depression, anxiety and suicidal thoughts.
 When this happens you deserve to have help.
 Talk to your physician about options such as counselling.